20 Natural Anti-Inflammatory Foods That You Should Eat

 Keep these in mind as you prepare to fight inflammation:

-- Avoid foods with partially hydrogenated oils in the ingredient labels.
+- Avoid foods with partially hydrogenated oils or trans fats in the ingredient labels.

-- Apart from these, the Arthritis Foundation recommends to avoid gluten, trans fats commonly used in processed food, excess omega-6 fatty acids from vegetable oils, and Monosodium Glutamate (MSG), a flavor enhancer found in Asian dishes.49 These foods may aggravate the inflammation of joints.
+- Avoid gluten, excess omega-6 fatty acids from vegetable oils, and monosodium glutamate (MSG), a flavor enhancer found in Asian dishes.49 These foods may aggravate the inflammation of joints.

-- Dietary changes alone cannot promise you an inflammatory-free life.
+- Dietary changes alone cannot promise you an inflammation-free life.

 - Physical activity and moderate exercise are vital to prevent inflammation.50